 }

-results in 147 GFLOPS - a gigantic gain compared to the initial 2.7 GFLOPS.
-Additionally, we can check the assembly code produced by the compiler via
+We can check the assembly code produced by the compiler via

-clang-17 -O2 -mno-avx512f -march=native matmul_kernel.c -S > matmul_kernel.txt
+gcc -O2 -mno-avx512f -march=native matmul_kernel.c -S > matmul_kernel.txt

 to ensure that the SIMD instructions and the YMM registers are utilized: